-Article 46 Real-time execution of the Availability Plans
+Article 44 Real-time execution of the Availability Plans

 - 1. Each Power Generating Module Owner shall ensure that all Relevant Power Generating Modules under its responsibility which are declared available are ready to produce electricity pursuant to their declared technical capabilities when necessary to maintain Operational Security, except in case of Forced Outages. - 2.
 Each Power Generating Module Owner shall ensure that all Relevant Power Generating Modules under its responsibility that were declared unavailable do not produce electricity. - 3.
 Each Demand Facility Owner shall ensure that all Relevant Demand Facilities under its responsibility that were declared unavailable do not consume electricity. - 4.
-Each TSO, DSO, CDSO and Outage Planning Agent responsible for a Self-Planned Interconnector, shall ensure that all Relevant Grid Elements located in its Network including Self-Planned Interconnectors that were declared available, are ready to transport electricity pursuant to their declared technical capabilities when necessary to maintain Operational Security, except in case of Forced Outages. - 5.
-Each TSO, DSO, CDSO and Outage Planning Agent responsible for a Self-Planned Interconnector, shall ensure that all Relevant Grid Elements located in its Network, including Self-Planned Interconnectors that were declared unavailable do not transport electricity. - 6.
-If specific grid-related conditions apply for the execution of an unavailable status of a Relevant Grid Element in accordance with Article 36(6), the concerned TSO, DSO or CDSO shall assess if these conditions are fulfilled before the real-time execution of the unavailable Availability Status.
+Each Relevant Grid Element owner shall ensure that all Relevant Grid Elements under its responsibility that were declared available, are ready to transport electricity pursuant to their declared technical capabilities when necessary to maintain Operational Security, except in case of Forced Outages. - 5.
+Each Relevant Grid Element owner shall ensure that all Relevant Grid Elements under its responsibility that were declared unavailable do not transport electricity. - 6.
+If specific grid-related conditions apply for the execution of an unavailable status of a Relevant Grid Element in accordance with Article 36(6), the concerned Outage Coordinating TSO, DSO or CDSO shall assess if these conditions are fulfilled before the real-time execution of the unavailable Availability Status.
 If not, the unavailable Availability Status, or a part thereof, shall not be executed. - 7.
-Upon the request of a TSO before executing an unavailable Availability Status of a Relevant Asset which puts the Transmission System out of Normal State, each concerned party shall delay the corresponding unavailable Availability Status according to the instructions of the TSO to the extent possible while respecting the technical and safety limits. - 8.
-Upon the request from a TSO before executing a planned test of Relevant Assets which puts the Transmission System out of Normal State, each concerned party shall delay the corresponding test according to the instructions of the TSO to the extent possible while respecting the technical and safety limits.
+Upon the request of an Outage Coordinating TSO before executing an unavailable Availability Status of a Relevant Asset which puts the Transmission System out of Normal State, each concerned party shall delay the corresponding unavailable Availability Status according to the instructions of the Outage Coordinating TSO to the extent possible while respecting the technical and safety limits.

+8. Upon the request from an Outage Coordinating TSO before executing a planned test of Relevant Assets which puts the Transmission System out of Normal State, each concerned party shall delay the corresponding test according to the instructions of the Outage Coordinating TSO to the extent possible while respecting the technical and safety limits.